Damilola2013/Kangaroo-database-creation-PostgrelSQL-/README.md

 ## Task two

-Write MySQL code to implement your database design.
+Write SQL code to implement your database design.
 You should document your code and use constraints, default values, ON DELETE clauses, etc., as appropriate for the business scenario.
 The use of wizards is prohibited.

 Populate all the tables in the database you created with some data (At least 10 records in each table).
 The data should be meaningful but does not need to be extensive.